Drink loose-leaf tea

 • Get a reusable tea infuser, teapot with strainer, stand-alone strainer, or another device to help you seep the tea leaves in hot water and then easily remove them when done brewing.

 • These can be bought in most homeware shops or online for relatively little.
-A key consideration is if you regularly make tea for one or if you need something larger to serve multiple cups at a time.
+A key consideration is whether you regularly make tea for one or need something larger to serve multiple cups at a time.

 • There are lots of wonderful smelling options in stores and online.
-You may even discover there is a shop that specializes in loose-leaf tea nearby!
+You may even discover a shop that specializes in loose-leaf tea nearby!

-• Getting someone into loose-leaf tea can also be a nice gift idea for a tea-drinking friend or family member.
+• Getting someone into loose-leaf tea can also be a lovely gift idea for a tea-drinking friend or family member.